 Fresh set of jumlas: Arvind Kejriwal on BJP manifesto

-New Delhi, Apr 08: Delhi Chief Minister Arvind Kejriwal on Monday called Bharatiya Janata Party manifesto "fresh set of jumlas" and said the duo -- Prime Minister Narendra Modi and BJP chief Amit Shah -- doesn't have the courage to speak on demonetisation.
+New Delhi, Apr 08: Delhi Chief Minister Arvind Kejriwal on Monday called Bharatiya Janata Party (BJP) manifesto "fresh set of jumlas" and said the duo -- Prime Minister Narendra Modi and BJP chief Amit Shah -- doesn't have the courage to speak on demonetisation.

 "BJP unveils a fresh set of jumlas without telling the country what is the fate of its 2014 jumlas.
 Modi-Shah don't have the courage to speak on why demonetisation was done?
 What happened to two crore jobs?
 Why were farmers pushed towards destruction?," Arvind Kejriwal tweeted.

-rime Minister Narendra Modi on Monday released the BJP's manifesto in the presence of senior party leaders, including president Amit Shah who said the 'Sankalp Patra' makes 75 pledges and promises to fulfil all expectations of the people.
+Prime Minister Narendra Modi on Monday released the BJP's manifesto in the presence of senior party leaders, including president Amit Shah who said the 'Sankalp Patra' makes 75 pledges and promises to fulfil all expectations of the people.

 Lok Sabha Elections 2019: Here's BJP's full manifesto